-It is the responsibility of the supervisor to provide the student with regular information as to the student's progress (to ensure that the student feels properly directed and able to communicate with the supervisor), and, where problems arise, provide guidance and assistance as to necessary corrective action.
+It is the responsibility of the supervisors to provide the student with regular information as to the student's progress (to ensure that the student feels properly directed and able to communicate with the supervisor), and, where problems arise, provide guidance and assistance as to necessary corrective action.

-Furthermore, the completion of the termly supervision report, to which both student and supervisor now contribute via the Graduate Supervision System, is mandatory for supervisors.
-The discussion of the contents of the report should be viewed as part of a regular termly review of progress.
+Furthermore, the completion of the quarterly supervision report, to which both student and supervisor now contribute via Graduate Supervision Reporting (GSR, access is via your eVision account), is mandatory for supervisors.
+The discussion of the contents of the report should be viewed as part of a regular review of progress.
 You should strongly encourage your student to submit a report on their progress although it is not compulsory.
-All those submitting reports through GSS should be aware that what they write can be viewed by other people with direct responsibility for the student, including the student, all supervisors, the Director of Graduate Studies, the student's college advisor, and a small number of administrators.
+All those submitting reports through GSR should be aware that what they write can be viewed by other people with direct responsibility for the student, including the student, all supervisors, the Director of Graduate Studies, the student's college advisor, and a small number of administrators.

 Each report should also state the nature and extent of recent contact with the student, and, if there has been none, state why this is so.
-At the end of the first term, the supervisor and student should review not only academic progress, but also how well the student has adjusted to his or her new work environment, how well the environment is meeting his or her needs, and plans to remedy any deficiency.
-The supervisor should alert the Director of Graduate Studies to any problems experienced in supervising the student.
+At the end of the first term, the supervisors and student should review not only academic progress, but also how well the student has adjusted to his or her new work environment, how well the environment is meeting his or her needs, and plans to remedy any deficiency.
+The supervisors should alert the Director of Graduate Studies to any problems experienced in supervising the student.